 - 1. Premier issues the call for legislation - 2.
-Cabinet Planning Session a high level review of ministry service plans and legislative plans - 3.
+Cabinet Planning Session-a high level review of ministry service plans and legislative plans - 3.
 Ministries submit requests for legislation (proposals) and Cabinet approves the legislative agenda - 4.
 Government Committees review requests for legislation (from a policy perspective) - 5.
 Legislative Review Committee reviews draft legislation. - 6.
 Final draft legislation is prepared in Bill form ready for introduction - 7.
 Bills are introduced in the Legislature

-Approval of Legislation by the Legislature Before a Bill containing new legislation or amendments can become law it must go through the following stages:
+Before a Bill containing new legislation or amendments can become law it must go through the following stages: